Development of the Commercial Crew Program: Starliner Orbital Flight Test 2

+Starliner Crewed Flight Test

+Days before a planned launch, Boeing announced in June 2023 that it would delay the Crewed Flight Test indefinitely due to issues with the parachute system and wiring harnesses.
+The mission entails flying a crew of two NASA astronauts to the International Space Station for a one-week test flight.
+The Crewed Flight Test successfully launched on June 5, 2024.
+The Starliner spacecraft docked to the International Space Station the next day after troubleshooting issues with the thrusters on the vehicle.
+After more thruster testing, both in space and using another Starliner vehicle on Earth, NASA announced on August 24, 2024, that the two astronauts on the mission, Butch Wilmore and Suni Williams, would not return to Earth on Starliner, but instead fly back on Crew Dragon with the SpaceX Crew-9 mission.
+The Starliner spacecraft successfully landed on the September 7, 2024.
+NASA confirmed on October 15, 2024, that Starliner would not be used for the following two crew rotation missions.
+In October 2024, Boeing started exploring part of its space business.

 Funding

 The first flight of the Commercial Crew Program was planned to occur in 2015, but insufficient funding caused delays.
 For the fiscal year (FY) 2011 budget, US$500 million was requested for the CCDev program, but Congress granted only $270 million.
 For the FY 2012 budget, $850 million was requested and $406 million approved.
 For the FY 2013 budget, 830 million was requested and $488 million approved.
 For the FY 2014 budget, $821 million was requested and $696 million approved.
 In FY 2015, $848 million was requested and $805 million, or 95%, was approved.
 On November 14, 2019, NASA's inspector general published an auditing report listing per-seat prices of $90 million for Starliner and $55 million for Dragon Crew.
 With these, Boeing's price is higher than what NASA has paid the Russian space corporation, Roscosmos, for Soyuz spacecraft seats to fly US and partner-nation astronauts to the space station.
 The report also states that NASA agreed to pay an additional $287.2 million above Boeing's fixed prices to mitigate a perceived 18-month gap in ISS flights anticipated in 2019 and to ensure the contractor continued as a second commercial crew provider, without offering similar opportunities to SpaceX.
-On November 18, 2019, Boeing's Jim Chilton replied that the inspector general's report failed to list Starliner’s positive features and objected to the per seat pricing as they believe the cost is lower than $90 million given its cargo capacity.
+On November 18, 2019, Boeing's Jim Chilton replied that the inspector general's report failed to list Starliner's positive features and objected to the per seat pricing as they believe the cost is lower than $90 million given its cargo capacity.
 Boeing's reasoning for the extra funding was due to a later start to its development than SpaceX with comparable deadlines.
 Boeing also stated it committed to the program.
 The funding of all commercial crew contractors for each phase of the CCP program is as follows—CCtCap values are maxima and include six post-development operational flights for each vendor.